bsmg/beat-saber-community-wiki/modding/all-mods.md

 # Mods
 Many of these mods are available via the [ModSaber Installer](/beginners-guide#Modsaber-installer) and it is highly recommended to install them this way to avoid any mishaps.
 For the ones that aren't, refer to [FAQ](faq#how-do-i-load-other-plugins).
 Mods without a [Usage] link do not require or support any configuration.

+This list may be outdated.
+Make sure to check that the plugin is compatible with your version of the game before trying to install it.
+These days, most mods are posted to ModSaber, which shows the version compatibility.

 ## Core Plugins

 **Song Loader** by xyonico